nullvoidptr/syno-photostation-api/content/getting-started/get-api-info.md

-In order to interact with the Synology PhotoStation API, one needs to know the actual API names and versions available on a given running instance.
+In order to interact with the Synology PhotoStation API, one needs to know the details of the APIs available on a PhotoStation instance.
 This is important as software version changes may lead to breaking API changes.
 Thus developers would need to know API versioning on a system when interacting with it.

-This information is available via the `query` method of the [`SYNO.API.Info`](/api/syno-api-info/) API accessible at `photo/webapi/query.cgi`.
+API information is available via the `query` method of the [`SYNO.API.Info`](/api/syno-api-info/) API accessible at `photo/webapi/query.cgi`.
 A request to this API will return the following information for all available APIs: